 Sunflower seeds also contain vitamins B1, B2, B3, B6, E, copper, selenium and zinc.

-Sunflower seeds are often used in granolas, grain free granola bars and are becoming more popular as an alternative low-carb flour for those who cannot tolerate almond flour.
+Sunflower seeds are often used in granolas, grain-free granola bars and are becoming more popular as an alternative low-carb flour for those who cannot tolerate almond flour.

-I have successfully made Fat Head pizza using sunflower meal when I ran out of almond meal.
+I have successfully made Fat Head pizza using sunflower meal when I ran out of the almond meal.